Haplogroup R-M124

-Haplogroup R2a, or haplogroup R-M124, is a Y-chromosome haplogroup characterized by genetic markers M124, P249, P267, L266, and is mainly found in South Asia as well as in Central Asia, Caucasus, Southwest Asia, and the Arab countries with low frequencies.
+Haplogroup R2a, or haplogroup R-M124, is a Y-chromosome haplogroup characterized by genetic markers M124, P249, P267, L266, and is mainly found in South Asia as well as in Central Asia, Caucasus, Middle East and North Africa.

 Term history

 Haplogroup R2a is also known as haplogroup R-M124.
 The first reference to the newly defined haplogroup, "R-M124", was on 25 August 2010.

 Before the publication of the 2005 Y-Chromosome Phylogenetic Tree, Haplogroup R-M124 was known as Haplogroup P1 and formerly thought to be a sister clade of Haplogroup R rather than derived from it.

-Haplogroup R2 most often observed in Asia, especially on the Indian sub-continent and Central Asia.
-It is also reported at notable frequencies in Caucasus.
+Haplogroup R2 most often observed in Asia, especially on the Indian subcontinent and Central Asia.
+It is also reported at notable frequencies in the Caucasus.